CodeFHD/OptiCore/README.md

 A hole along the collimated beam axis can be included.

-###Retroreflector
+### Retroreflector

 Creates an array of cubecorner retroreflectors.

 Features two "Retroreflector types":
-- Cubecorner, which is how reflectors are typically made, and
+- "Cubecorner", which is how reflectors are typically manufactured, and
 - "Trirectangular tetrahedron", which is basically only the lower half.
 (Uncommon, but why not have it, looks cool...)

 Retroreflectors can be used in two ways: